 Granite is as durable as it is versatile, with many textures and colors to choose from for the kitchen, bath, and laundry room.
-You will likely pay a minimum of $20 – $120 per square foot for the slab and another $10 – $100 per square foot for installation.
-However, prefabricated granite is less expensive.
+You will likely pay a minimum of $75 to $400 per square foot for the slab and another $10 to $100 per square foot for installation.
 Do not get concerned about natural small cracks in the granite’s surface.

 Ceramic or Porcelain

 Ceramic and porcelain slab countertops are some of the newer materials that are quickly gaining popularity due to their durability.
 These countertops come in many different colors and may be thinner than other slabs, while still being virtually maintenance-free.